Libensemble/libensemble/docs/FAQ.rst

 **Can I use the MPI Executor when running libEnsemble with multiprocessing?**

 Yes.
-The executor type determines only how libEnsemble workers launch and interact with user applications and is independent of ``comms`` chosen for manager/worker communications.
+The executor type determines only how libEnsemble workers execute and interact with user applications and is independent of ``comms`` chosen for manager/worker communications.

 macOS-Specific Errors